Councilmembers Say Speed Camera Vote Necessary to Save Lives

-Brooklyn City Council members say they did what they had to do.
+Brooklyn City Councilmembers said they did what they had to do.

 Faced with the opening of schools on Sept.
 5 and the prospect of children crossing unsafe streets, council members voted overwhelmingly on Aug.
 29 to re-activate speed cameras in schools zones.

-Mayor Bill de Blasio has stated that he will forgo the city’s usual eight-day waiting period for a mayor to sign a council bill and instead will sign it within five days to ensure that the cameras are up and running on the first day of school.
+Mayor Bill de Blasio dispensed with the city’s usual eight-day waiting period for a mayor to sign a council bill and instead signed it on Tuesday, September 4 to ensure that the cameras are up and running on the first day of school.

 The newly re-activated cameras will record vehicles speeding in an intersection near a school.
 The owner of the vehicle will then be mailed a summons.

-Councilmember Justin Brannan (D-Bay Ridge-Dyker Heights-parts of Bensonhurst) said the vote to reinstate the speed cameras, which went dark on July 25 after efforts to convince the New York state Senate to enact state legislation to reactivate the devices failed, made him feel proud.
+Councilmember Justin Brannan, a Democrat representing Bay Ridge, Dyker Heights and parts of Bensonhurst, said the vote to reinstate the speed cameras, which went dark on July 25 after efforts to convince the New York State Senate to enact state legislation to reactivate the devices failed, made him feel proud.

 Brannan said the council vote was necessary.
 “We were elected to be public servants; to get things done for the people we serve; to fix problems, not to point fingers and pass the buck.
 It’s simple: we’re doing our job,” he tweeted.

-Another Brooklyn council member, Mark Treyger (D-Coney Island-Gravesend-parts of Bensonhurst) chastised the state Senate.
+Another Brooklyn council member, Mark Treyger, a Democrat representing Coney Island, Gravesend and parts of Bensonhurst, chastised the state Senate.

 “In the face of the New York State Senate Majority’s inaction, inertia, and ineptitude, @NYCSpeakerCoJo stepped up big time to bring city and state leaders together to find a path forward on critically needed speed cams near schools,” Treyger wrote on Twitter.

-A recent study conducted by the New York City Department of Transportation while the speed cameras were operating found that intersections that had cameras saw a 63 percent drop in speeding incidents.
+A study conducted by the New York City Department of Transportation when the speed cameras were operating found that intersections that had cameras saw a 63 percent drop in speeding incidents.

 The council’s 41-3 vote came on the heels of an emergency declaration signed by Gov. Andrew Cuomo on Aug.
 27 which paved the way for the city to take action.